 - Chronic dry mouth

 The most effective way to prevent gum disease is to brush twice a day and floss daily, and to visit our dentists for professional cleanings.
 These visits give us an opportunity to detect even the slightest gum infection and begin treating the issue before significant problems develop.

-If you live in or around Medford, Massachusetts and are suffering from any of the symptoms of gum disease, please contact Cosmetic & Esthetic Dentistry today to schedule an appointment.
+If you live in or around Medford, Massachusetts, and are suffering from any of the symptoms of gum disease, please call to schedule an appointment at 781-396-8558 Cosmetic & Esthetic Dentistry today.